raghavlite/B3/README.md

 # B3

 This repo contains the code and data for B3.
+More details coming soon.

 Preprint Out: https://arxiv.org/pdf/2505.11293